COMBAT-TB/vcf2neo/README.md

 # **vcf2neo**
-A tool to import variant calling format files to a Neo4j Graph database.
+A tool to import SnpEff produces variant calling format files to a Neo4j Graph database.

 This tool does the following: